Bagged Mixes Mulch Manure More

 Then take the depth of mulch you want, probably around 10cm (0.1m), and multiply 9 by 0.1.
 That gives you 0.9 cubic metres.
 So, how much mulch do I need?
 About 900l of mulch.
 Easy!

-For pre-bagged mulch, manure, compost and more, come into one of our 10 convenient Sydney locations and let one of our expert horticulturalists pick out the right product for you.
+For pre-bagged mulch, manure, compost and more, come into one of our 10 Sydney garden centres plus one in the Hunter region and let one of our expert horticulturalists pick out the right product for you.

 Read More